 Have you ever noticed that if someone smiles at you, you have a natural tendency to smile back?
 Or if you smile at someone, it is highly likely that they will smile too even if they don’t know you.
 This is why it is said that smiling is contagious.

 Smiling is very good for your emotional health as it activates the brain’s reward centers which cause the release of dopamine.
 This dopamine will uplift your mood and make you feel happy.

 Smiling is also good for your physiological health.
-Genuine smiling involves flexing of certain muscles which helps to reduce cortisol levels in the body.
+Genuine smiling involves the flexing certain muscles which help to reduce cortisol levels in the body.